gamingphil/Math-Notes/README.md

 The notes cover topics in mathematics that are taught in a high school advanced math course in Germany, specifically in the state of Baden-Württemberg.
 They are taught in preparation for the Abitur exam, which is the standardized test that high school students take in Germany.

+Please note that the notes are written in German and may not be practical for English speakers.

 So far the notes feature the following topics:
 1. Differential Calculus